 In considering its design and requirements, the directors of League Publications Limited, publishers of Rugby League Express, looked to the process applied in awarding Australia’s ‘Dally M Medal’, the award that goes to the NRL player with the highest number of weekly points awarded by Rugby League writers associated with the News Limited series of newspapers.

 That award is named after the great Australian superstar of both codes, Dally Messenger, who guaranteed the success of Rugby League in Australia when he signed to play the new code in 1907.

 Each week, after every Super League game in the regular season, the Rugby League Express match report writer awards medal points to the three players who, in the opinion of the writer, were the ‘best and fairest’ players in that game.
 3, 2 & 1 points are awarded, respectively.

-Each week’s leading point scorers are published on page two of Rugby League Express until the end of the Super League regular season.
+Each week’s leading point scorers are published on page five of Rugby League Express until the end of the Super League regular season.

 The Man Behind The Medal

 Watch the video below for more about Albert Goldthorpe and his place in Rugby League history with contributions from eminent historian Professor Tony Collins and League Express editor Martyn Sadler.